bmorri13/homelab/README.md

 ## Tooling
 ## Continuous Deployment
 ### ArgoCD
-- In order to manage deployments in a GitOps workflow metholdogy, I will be using ArgoCD as my CD tool to deploy out my subsequent applications
+- In order to manage deployments in a GitOps workflow metholdology, I will be using ArgoCD as my CD tool to deploy out my subsequent applications

 #### Setup
 - Following the [ArgoCD Getting Starting Guide](https://argo-cd.readthedocs.io/en/stable/getting_started/), we will deploy ArgoCD